Vio-ss/Final-qn3/README.md

-# Calculator Application
+# Calculator Application Test

-This project is a simple calculator application implemented in Java.
+This project tests a simple calculator application implemented in Java and checks the CI/CD with Jenkins.

 # Project Structure